All in the middle of a pandemic.

 I was really impressed with Kevin’s take on “revenue as a process.”
 His narrative reinforces how important a strong bond between marketing, sales, and customer success is to long-term growth.

-In other exciting news: Drift launched a go-to-market guide with Clari to dig into these topics even further.
-Grab your free copy!
+In other exciting news: Next week, we’re launching a book with Clari to dig into these topics even further.
+Check out Drift’s books page on August 19th to learn more.

 Conversations around racial inequality shouldn’t stop just because the news cycle has shifted.
 That’s why I’m so proud to share this article from one of our own Drifters.